bespinian/blog/content/posts/docker-for-local-development.md

 $ docker run -d -p <port>:<port> <service>
 ```

-Replace `<port>` with the default port of your service and `<service>` with its name and you got yourself a running instance.
-The `-d` flag specifies, that you want to run the Docker container in [detached mode](https://docs.docker.com/engine/reference/run/#detached--d) which means that it will continue running in the background even if you close your terminal.
+Replace `<port>` with the default port of your service and `<service>` with its name, and you got yourself a running instance.
+The `-d` flag specifies, that you want to run the Docker container in [detached mode](https://docs.docker.com/engine/reference/run/#detached--d), which means that it will continue running in the background even if you close your terminal.
 Here are a couple of examples to run services with the above command:

 ```shell
 # MongoDB